Kristina01111000/Drws_site/README.md

 - Rethink the how and why of eating healthy name, change it maybe
 - cna't get into constant contact
 - Write a sentence for each of the tips, go over it next week
+- need a few more tips, look at score card, lessons
 - Make all of the emails this week -> wait for the tips to be done, emails done: Day 3 emails waiting for confirmation: